Cyprus in the Eurovision Song Contest 2019: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the Eurovision Song Contest 2018 on 22 August 2017.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-In 2015, the broadcaster organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the Cypriot entry through the combination of public televoting and the votes from an expert jury.
-However, since 2016, CyBC has opted to select the artist and song internally.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2018 contest on 22 August 2017.
+CyBC has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+In 2015, the broadcaster organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the entry through the combination of public televoting and the votes from an expert jury.
+However, since 2016, it has opted to select the artist and song internally.